Online Job Interview Tips and Suggestions

 This type of interview allows you to carefully prepare your answers in advance, but it can also be awkward if you are not used to talking to a camera.
 As with video calls, the most important thing you can do is set aside time to prepare and practice.

 How to prepare for your online interview

-Preparation is a critical element for any interview.
-Consider following these steps in order to prepare effectively for your online interview:
+Preparation is a critical element for an interview.
+Consider following these steps to prepare effectively for your online interview:

-- Practice, practice, practice.
 After you have tested the equipment, you will need to practice your interviewing technique.
-Task someone you know with asking you practice interview questions over a video call.
+Task someone you know with asking you to practice interview questions over a video call.
 Be aware of your computer's tendency to lag and make sure you do not talk over the other person.
 Practice listening carefully and speaking slowly and clearly.
 The more you practice, the more confident you will be during the actual call.

-- Choose your location.
 Well before the scheduled interview time, you will need to select a location for your interview.
 Find a quiet room with minimal background noise and no distractions.
-Make sure you have adequate lighting (preferably natural) and that there is nothing distracting behind you.
+Make sure you have adequate lighting (preferably natural) and that nothing is distracting behind you.
 Make sure your housemates know not to disturb you and shut any pets out of the room.
 A professional backdrop will show the interviewer that you are serious about the interview and the job.